 Atrial septal defect (ASD) is a congenital heart condition presented as a defect in the atrial septum that accounts for up to 10 % of all coronary diseases and up to 30 % of congenital defects recognized in adults.
 There is also another congenital heart disease named patent foramen ovale found in 25 to 30 % of the population that involves defects inside the atrial septum in the position of the foramen ovale.

 Epidemiology of Pediatric Atrial Septal Defects

-Atrial septal defects have an estimated incidence between 0.67 to 2.1 per 1000 live births, which makes them the second most common form of congenital heart disease.
-The most common form of atrial septal defects is a secundum atrial septal defect which is identified in up to 90 % of the cases.
+Atrial septal defects have an estimated incidence of between 0.67 to 2.1 per 1000 live births, which makes them the second most common form of congenital heart disease.
+The most common form of atrial septal defects is a secundum atrial septal defect which is identified in up to 90 % of cases.
 Sinus venosus and primum atrial septal defects are equally responsible for the remainder of the cases.